hanumanum/url-shortener/readme.md

 4. Access the application:

 Open your browser and navigate to `http://localhost:8080`

+## Desclaimer
+This project is for educational purposes only.
+It is not intended for production use.
+This project has some incomplete features and ideas to implement, see TODOs and comments in the code.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.